 - Travel to post offices to pick up the mail for routes or pick up mail from postal relay boxes.

-Things a Postal Service Mail Carrier Should Know How to Do
+Skills Needed to be a Postal Service Mail Carrier

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Speaking: Talking to others to convey information effectively.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.